 The Rose Gathering

-This is the festival’s 54th year and since it’s part of The Gathering Ireland, events will have an extra special edge.
-The Rose Gathering will be taking place over the same week and repeat visitors are encouraged to sign up and join in the host of events planned, including free concerts, ceilís and music and food festivals.
+This is the festival’s 54th year and since it’s part of The Gathering Ireland, events will have an extra celebratory edge.
+The Rose Gathering will also be taking place over the week and repeat visitors are encouraged to sign up and join in the host of events planned, including free concerts, ceilís and music and food festivals.